wenxcs-archive/CEACStatusBot/README.md

 3. check your workflow in Actions and your Mailbox / Telegram

 ### Local Usage
 You can also run this bot locally.
+For local development, create a `.env` file in the project root to store your environment variables (e.g., `LOCATION=...`, `NUMBER=...`).
+The script will automatically load them.
+Or copy the `.env.example` file and rename it to `.env` and fill in the values.
-Simply clone this repo and use uv to build the environment:
+Then, use uv to build the environment:

 ```bash
 pip install uv # if you don't have uv installed